ifoundthetao/twitch-chat-logger/README.md

 Note: This is pretty heavily inspired from other projects.
 Nothing novel here.

+Note: This will just stay connected.
+Currently will need to kill this if you want to end it after a stream

 # Setup

 Create an OAuth token to authenticate with Twitch IRC by visiting here: https://twitchapps.com/tmi/